osism/release/notes/4.0.0/NOTES.md

   collects configuration and diagnostic informations from Linux based distributions.
 * Squid proxy is now available.
 Allows other services to access only allowed addresses.
-Therefore security get's improved.
+Therefore security is improved.
 * All Ansible roles, collections and playbooks are now checked with Ansible Lint and Yaml Lint
 * The Elasticsearch Curator is now enabled by default (soft retention period: 5 days,